In this lab you'll learn how to write stand-alone programs in Haskell.

 to read input either from a named file (or files, in the case of

-hcat) or from stdin, and they should all dump their
+, and they should all dump their

-output to stdout.
+.
 Use a quicksort algorithm for the

-hsort program.
+program.
 None of the three programs should add any extra

 lines (not even newlines) that weren't in the original files.

-Read (or at least skim) the man pages for cat,
+Read (or at least skim) the man pages for cat

-sort, and (especially) uniq to make sure you know
+to make sure you know

 what these programs do.
-In brief, cat copies (concatenates)
+In brief, cat

-files to the standard output stream, sort sorts the lines in a
+files to the standard output stream, sort

-file, and uniq removes consecutive duplicated lines in a file
+removes consecutive duplicated lines in a file

 (not all duplicated lines, just the consecutive ones).

-For the hsort and huniq programs, do the sorting
+programs, do the sorting

 or uniq'ing in a separate function that does not have an IO